openseattle/openseattle.github.io/_posts/2016-11-06-become-an-open-seattle-lead-organizer.md

 We're looking for volunteers to make a one year, commitment to improving Open Seattle & advancing civic technology in Seattle.

-The deadline of applications is November 30.
-It is not required that you have previous experience with Open Seattle.
+**The deadline for applications is November 30.** It is not required that you have previous experience with Open Seattle.

 To learn more about the application process, visit the [lead organizer application page](http://openseattle.org/lead-organizer-application/)